Quick battery charge

 If you’re looking for a lightweight, powerful cordless leaf blower to help clear your driveway, patio, or another small area, the Worx WG591 Turbine 56V Cordless Leaf Blower is a reliable option.
 It can move all sorts of debris on its turbo setting, and the ergonomic design makes it more comfortable to use than many other leaf blowers.
 However, its major flaw is its short battery life, which only lasts for around 20 minutes per charge.

-- Product Name Turbine 56V Leaf Blower
+- Product Name WG591 Turbine 56V Cordless Battery-Powered Leaf Blower

-- Product Brand Worx
+- Product Brand WORX

 - MPN WG591